erinkelsey/monsters-rolodex/README.md

 ## Deploy to GitHub Pages

-**Change the homepage in package.json to the current GitHub URL for your project**
+    1. Change the homepage in package.json to the current GitHub URL for your project

+    2. Run script:

         $ npm run deploy

+    3. Push to GitHub